Spring wellbeing: an Ayurvedic guide

 Try a daily yoga routine that is more dynamic, expansive and stimulating.
 Incorporate standing twists, chest openers and sun salutations as well as restorative postures to ground, center and connect.

 Keep meals warm, light and easy to digest with an emphasis on bitter, pungent and astringent foods such as green leafy vegetables, green tea and spices that will help clear excess moisture and balance kapha.
-In between meals, try our After Dinner, Turmeric Gold or Three Fennel teas.
+In between meals, try our After Dinner or Three Fennel teas.

 Avoid concentrated sweet, sour and salty flavours which are considered heavy and damp.
 Reduce chilled and refrigerated foods that are brimming with cold and excess moisture that further aggravate kapha.